Press "Enter" to skip to content

 Throughout the case, Bryan Eastin violated every rule, law, and demonstrably violated the Due Process of the United States Constitution and the Arizona Constitution.

-In court filings, Bryan Eastin brazenly stated, “They have had more due process than they deserve.”
+In court filings, Bryan Eastin brazenly stated that Nick and his wife “They have had more due process than they deserve.”

-However, as proven throughout the case, his actions directly led to a violation of due process for the Casavellis.
+However, as proven throughout the case, his actions directly led to a violation of due process for the Nick and his wife.

 The criminal acts of Bryan Eastin and his documented misconduct should be a critical consideration for anyone considering retaining him as their legal representative.